Oracle Licensing

 50. Manageability Packs

-Additional Oracle software manages, monitors, and tunes Oracle products like databases.
+Additional Oracle software manages, monitors, and tunes Oracle products, such as databases.
 Usually licensed separately.

 Oracle licensing involves complex legal agreements, product-specific license types, and usage rights.